Boston Housing Support Stations

 Our History

-The cross-sector team formed by the Stable Ground initiative was funded by two rounds of grants by The Kresge Foundation’s Arts & Culture program.
+The cross-sector team formed by the Stable Ground initiative was funded by two rounds of grants from The Kresge Foundation’s Arts & Culture program.
 The second phase of Stable Ground was significantly impacted by the COVID-19 pandemic.